 Can you use Italian seasoning on chicken?
 Yes!
 This homemade Italian Seasoning would taste great on chicken, as well as many other things!

-If you liked this Italian Seasoning recipe, check out these other homemade seasonings:
+Check out these other homemade seasonings:

 Tools for making Italian Seasoning from scratch: